 - Describe how trimethylation of histone H3 can lead to gene activation in some cases and to gene silencing in other cases.

-- Describe how the PRE sequence, PRE-binding proteins, and the PRC2 protein complex contributes to the silencing of the Hox gene.
+- Describe how the PRE sequence, PRE-binding proteins, and the PRC2 protein complex contributes to the silencing of the Hox genes.

 The Agouti Phenotype in Mice

-- What are the phenotypes of mice with high levels of Avy allele expression?
+- What are the phenotypes of mice with high levels of Avy allele overexpression?

-- What are the phenotypes of mice with low levels of Avy allele expression?
+- What are the phenotypes of mice with low levels of Avy allele overexpression?

 The Agouti Phenotype is Influenced by Diet and Bisphenol A

-The variation in coat color phenotypes among Avy heterozygotes can be partially explained by their mother’s diet.
-When pregnant female mice are fed a diet supplemented with the vitamins folic acid and vitamin B12, the offspring that are heterozygous for the Avy allele tend to have darker coats and are leaner compared to the heterozygous offspring of mice fed an non-supplemented (normal) diet (see figure 15.10).
-Moreover, the offspring of the pregnant mice fed the diet rich in folic acid and vitamin B12 had higher levels of methylation of the CpG islands adjacent to the Avy allele than the heterozygous offspring of mice fed the normal diet.
-These results suggest that supplementing the diets of pregnant mice with folic acid and vitamin B12 increases DNA methylation near the Avy allele in the offspring, leading to decreased Avy allele expression.
+The variation in coat color phenotypes among Avy heterozygotes can be partially explained by their mother’s diet during pregnancy.
+When pregnant female mice are fed a diet supplemented with the vitamins folic acid and vitamin B12, the offspring that are heterozygous for the Avy allele tend to have darker coats and are leaner compared to the heterozygous offspring of mice fed a non-supplemented diet.
+Moreover, the offspring of the pregnant mice fed the diet rich in folic acid and vitamin B12 had higher levels of methylation of the CpG islands adjacent to the Avy allele than the heterozygous offspring of mice fed a non-supplemented diet.
+These results suggest that supplementing the diets of pregnant mice with folic acid and vitamin B12 increases DNA methylation near the Avy allele in the offspring, leading to decreased Avy allele overexpression and decreased risk of obesity and cancer.
+Importantly, the behavior of a mother mouse (eating a diet supplemented with folic acid and vitamin B12) was shown to influence the expression of a gene in her pups.

-Another environmental agent that affects the Agouti phenotype is the chemical bisphenol A (BPA), a chemical found in some plastics.
-The exposure of pregnant female mice to BPA produces more heterozygous offspring that have yellow coat color and are obese compared to the heterozygous offspring of mice not exposed to BPA.
+Another environmental agent that affects the Agouti phenotype is the chemical bisphenol A (BPA), a chemical found in some plastics, including plastics that were at one time commonplace in water bottles.
+The exposure of pregnant female mice to BPA produces more Avy heterozygote offspring that have yellow coats and are obese compared to the heterozygous offspring of mice not exposed to BPA.
 BPA is thought to inhibit the DNA methylation process, resulting in low levels of CpG island methylation near the Avy allele.
-As a result, the Avy allele is overexpressed in these mice, producing the yellow coats and obesity.
+As a result, the Avy allele is overexpressed in these mice, producing yellow coats and obesity.
 Incidentally, the addition of folic acid and vitamin B12 to the diet of these pregnant mice counteracted the effect of BPA.
+Again, the environment of the mother mouse influenced the expression of a gene in her pups.

-- How does the consumption of folic acid and vitamin B12 by a pregnant mouse influence the expression of the Avy allele and the phenotype of her offspring?
+- How does the consumption of folic acid and vitamin B12 by a pregnant mouse influence methylation of CpG islands, the expression of the Avy allele, and the phenotype of her heterozygous offspring?

-- How does the exposure of a pregnant mouse to BPA influence the expression of the Avy allele and the phenotype of her offspring?
+- How does the exposure of a pregnant mouse to BPA influence methylation of CpG islands, the expression of the Avy allele, and the phenotype of her heterozygous offspring?

 Epigenetics and Cancer

 Cancer is a condition characterized by uncontrolled cell division.
 Multiple mutations are typically required to convert a normal cell into a cancerous cell.
-If some of these mutations occur in the genes that make DNA methyltransferase, histone acetyltransferase (HAT), histone deacetylase (HDAC), histone methyltransferase, and histone demethylase, the epigenetic markings of many genes are altered.
+If some of these mutations occur in the genes that produce proteins involved in DNA methylation, histones acetylation, or histone methylation, the epigenetic markings of many genes are altered.
 As a result, these mutations have epigenetic consequences, ultimately producing genes that are either overactive or not expressed sufficiently.
-For example, higher than normal expression of certain genes called oncogenes can result in higher rates of cell division, promoting cancer.
-Alternatively, lower than normal expression of cancer-preventing genes called tumor-suppressor genes can also promote the formation of cancer.
+For example, higher than normal expression of oncogenes can result in higher rates of cell division, promoting cancer.
+Alternatively, lower than normal expression of cancer-preventing tumor-suppressor genes can also promote the formation of cancer.

 Mutations in the genes involved in histone modifications have also been linked to certain cancers.
-For example, mutations in the genes that produce HATs have been associated with colorectal, breast, and pancreatic cancer.
+For example, mutations in the genes that produce histone acetyltransferases (HATs) have been associated with colorectal, breast, and pancreatic cancer.
 In this case, the defective HAT would result in lower expression of many genes, including tumor-suppressor genes.
-Since tumor suppressor genes inhibit cancer genes, the overall effect is a higher rate of cancer formation.
+Since tumor suppressor genes encode repressor proteins that silence cancer genes, the overall effect is a higher rate of cancer formation.

 - What is an oncogene and a tumor-suppressor gene?